gghg1989/ec2_ssh_user_batch_generator/README.md

 # EC2 ssh-user Batch Generator
-The scripts for generating ssh users in batch for ec2 instance.
+The scripts for generating ssh users in batch for ec2 Ubuntu instance.

 ## usergen.sh
 Generate user accounts for Ubuntu system, and generate key pairs for each user.